MagicStack/uvloop/docs/dev/index.rst

 and uses `Travis <https://travis-ci.org/MagicStack/uvloop>`_ for Continuous Integration.

+A goal for the `uvloop` project is to provide a drop in replacement for the `asyncio` event loop.
+Any deviation from the behavior of the reference `asyncio` event loop is considered a bug.

 If you have found a bug or have an idea for an enhancement that would improve the library, use the `bug tracker <https://github.com/MagicStack/uvloop/issues>`_.